How to avoid common consolidation pitfalls.

 1. Inadequate or Absent Methodology.

-A data center consolidation is a once in a lifetime IT project.
+A data center consolidation is not your everyday IT project.
 The nuances and complexities can wreak havoc on your operations.
-Your project is vulnerable to missed schedules, budget overruns and operational failure.
+Your project is vulnerable to missed schedules, budget overruns, and operational failure.

 Such a project demands a methodology specific to data center consolidations.
 Having one enables you to mitigate the potential errors and identify hidden risks specific to your data center consolidation project.
 It is both strategic and tactical.